I remember my 11th birthday.

 Or at least, slices of it.

-Surely, my mind deformed the images, delivering now some altered, blurred moments.
+Surely, my mind deformed the memories, delivering altered, blurred moments.
 However, some emotions are bound to stay with me, and carry themselves around as a secret identity that I only make available to myself.

 I was skinny and deeply tanned.
-Summer break, which always arrived mid-June, ment three months of being an uterly village girl, with the chicken feeding, camomile picking, garden tending and all.
+Summer break, which always arrived in mid-June, meant three months of being an utterly village girl, with the chicken feeding, chamomile picking, garden tending, and all other chores.
 The sun would always burn my cheeks, the river swimming would tangle my hair and I would end up looking like some sort of feral specie instead of a town-schooled girl.

 But not on this day.
-On this day I felt and looked like a daisy: cheerful, neat and blossomed.
+On this day I felt and looked like a daisy: cheerful, neat, and flowering.

-One of my aunts gifted me a grey, gauzy skirt that she made herself, and I particularly remember it because, the zip had to be pulled up and down several times until it finally closed suitably.
+One of my aunts gifted me a grey, gauzy skirt that she made herself, and I remember it because the zip had to be pulled up and down several times until it finally closed suitably.

 Up until now, I’ve only received some wildflowers and one carnation.